 Cade is a designer, writer and researcher.
 His practice focuses on weaponised design, identity, infrastructure and politics.
-After prototyping Signal with Open Whisper Systems, he spent four years leading design teams focused on secure software and emerging cryptocurrency technologies.
+After prototyping Signal with Open Whisper Systems, he spent seven years leading design teams focused on secure software and emerging cryptocurrency technologies.
 He was Chief Creative Officer at SpiderOak, a Snowden-approved cloud storage company, researching new approaches to web of trust and design-led information security.
 Since 2017, he is the Design Lead at Tactical Tech and resides in Berlin, Germany.

 An automated infrastructure project that makes Tactical Tech's work accessible to all audiences, particularly in adversarial situations, in places with poor connectivity, or unusual or difficult to support hardware.
 Read more about this via the press release.